php-mongo/docker-compose-app/DOCKER-COMPOSE-APP.md

    c) Using Notepadd++ open the local version of the file: docker/build/php-mongo-web/scripts/phpmongoadmin.sh
    d) Click > Edit > EOL Conversion > then select > Unix (LF) and save the file
    e) Run: 'pmasetup win-build' again - the 3 error message lines should not appear after build completion

+## Disclaimer
+Please be aware of the following:
+- PhpMongoAdmin and its parent entities PhpMongoTools and MFMAW do not by any means endorse, or warrant, the usability of any software product that we may suggest for use or as a requirement during any procedure to install, implement or build our application.
+- We do also provide a labour-intensive approach for manual installation that requires some command line skills but nonetheless still requires the use of some 3rd party software.
+- Regardless of the installation method you choose the use of external applications is unavoidable especially in regard to a web server environment choice and the inevitable installation of MongoDB.